ivangfr/springboot-react-jwt-token/README.md

 - ### order-ui

-  `ReactJS` frontend application where a user with role `USER` can create an order and retrieve a specific order.
+  `React` frontend application where a user with role `USER` can create an order and retrieve a specific order.
 On the other hand, a user with role `ADMIN` as access to all secured endpoints.

   In order to access the application, a `user` or `admin` must login using his/her `username` and `password`.
 All the requests coming from `order-ui` to secured endpoints in `order-api` have the JWT access token.
 This token is generated when the `user` or `admin` logins.